dharmendraram/React_Tutorial/vvi.md

 5. useId =>generating unique id to passing attributes

    Link=> donot use refrash the page

 Redux=> pass the data in organized way,state management

+React-redux=>to use like bridge in react,we can't spread previous value because all value are store in Store data useSelector=select data useDispatch=send data
+First make
+ store=>configurestore